In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Installation - w/o the Base

-The real draw of this car seat is the ability to secure your child in a safety seat without the base so you can stroll immediately on your arrival at your destination.
+The real draw of this car seat is its ability to secure your child in a safety seat without the base, so you can stroll immediately upon arrival at your destination.
 With this in mind, it is good that the Doona's easiest installation method is without the base.
-This makes it a potential contender for urban residents who might otherwise legally forgo a safety seat.
+This makes it a potential contender for urban residents.

-This carrier has a line decal on the base to find the correct installation angle, and it uses the European belt path with color-coded markings on the path to guide you.
-The belt path is on the underside of the handle, which is unique to this seat and includes directions on the seat, so you have a little help.
+This carrier has a line decal on the base to find the correct angle, and it uses the European belt path with color-coded markings to guide you.
+The belt path is on the underside of the handle, which is unique and includes directions on the seat, so you have help.
 It is big and bulky and hard to work with, especially if you are petite.

-Tightening the vehicle belt around the carrier was easy, but we almost ran out of belt to do the full wrap.
-The carrier itself is so long it is more akin to a traditional base and carrier than a car seat alone.
+Tightening the vehicle belt around the carrier was easy, but we almost ran out of belt to do the whole wrap.
+The carrier is so long that it is more akin to a traditional base and carrier than just a carrier.
 We think the bulk has a reassuring feel to it.
-Luckily, the handle must go all the way back to keep it out of the way during installation.
-In the SUV, the handle buttons were higher up and a weird angle for our tester, but this is so dependent on the car and the tester that we don't think it will be a problem for everyone.
+The handle must go all the way back to keep it out of the way.
+In the SUV, the handle buttons were higher up and at a weird angle for our tester, but this depends on the car and user.
 Overall, it felt stable in both our test sedan and small SUV.

 Installing the Doona without the base is easier than we thought it would be, and the heft of the carrier makes it seem more solid than your average carrier.